Crossing-Minds/xminds-javascript/README.md

 # Xminds Javascript SDK

-The JS Xminds SDK is a lightweight library that allows you to integrate Crossing Minds into your website.
+The JS Xminds SDK is a lightweight library that allows you to integrate Crossing Minds into your website using a `refresh_token`.

 It is based on the Crossing Minds B2B API and provides the ability to fetch recommendations, items/users and create interactions.